ruphin/spa-router/README.md

 ### currentQuery

-Returns the active query component
+Returns the active query component (returns the same value as router.query)

 ```javascript
 import { currentQuery } from "@ruphin/spa-router";